-Windows lets you create however many user accounts you want with just a few clicks.
-Just open the Settings app, go to “Accounts > Family and other people” and click on the button “Add a family member” or “Add someone else to this PC” depending on your need.
+With a few mouse clicks, Windows allows you to create as many user accounts as you desire.
+Whether in Windows 10 or 11, open the Settings app, go to “Accounts > Family and other people” and click the button “Add a family member” or “Add someone else to this PC” to create a new user account.

-Apart from the user accounts you create, Windows has a few more default accounts that are hidden from plain sight.
-For instance, Windows has a built-in administrator account that is disabled by default, a guest account that is disabled by default, and if you are using Windows 10, you will also have a WDAGUtilityAccount account that is linked to and managed by Windows Defender to protect your PC.
+In addition to the user accounts you create, Windows has a few more default accounts that are hidden from plain sight.
+For example, Windows includes an administrator and guest account that are both disabled by default.
+If you are running Windows 10 or 11, you will also have a WDAGUtilityAccount account that Windows Security will manage to secure your computer.

-Not only Windows hides some user accounts so that you don’t mess with system accounts, but it also hides advanced details like SID information, domain, SIDType, whether the user account has the ability to change the password, etc.
+One of the main reasons Windows conceals built-in accounts is to prevent you from messing with them.
+Apart from hiding default user accounts, Windows also hides advanced user account details such as SID information, domain, SIDType, if the user account has the power to change the password, and so on.

 View Full Details of User Accounts in Windows

-2. After opening the PowerShell window, copy the below command, paste it in the PowerShell window and press Enter to execute the command.
+After opening the PowerShell window, copy the below command, paste it in the console and press “Enter” to execute the command.

 Quick tip: to paste the command, right-click inside the PowerShell or Command Prompt window.